SSWConsulting/SSW.Rules.Content/rules/data-entry-forms-for-web/rule.md

 ### 5. Created/Last Updated By Fields

-For the purposes of logging and change history, it is highly reccomended that the following information is maintained:
+For the purposes of logging and change history, it is highly recommended that the following information is maintained:

-* **DateCreated** - The date which the record was created
+* **DateCreated** - The date on which the record was created
 * **EmployeeCreated** - The employee responsible for its creation
-* **DateUpdated** - The date which the record was last updated
+* **DateUpdated** - The date on which the record was last updated
 * **EmployeeUpdated** - The employee that last updated the record

 This will assist with accountability, allowing users to quickly see information about recent changes.